asayuki/l3ifhack/README.md

 * `HASH_SALT` - For hashing passowrd
 * `TOKEN_SECRET` - For JWT sign

-Create a docker-compose.yml.
-For production:
+Example of a docker-compose.yml for production:
 ```
 version: '3'